wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ## What is it like now?

-Currently, Genres behave a little like (compound) Subjects, in that it is cracked into its constituent concepts, making a concepts list.
+Currently, Genres behave a little like (compound) Subjects, in that a genre may be cracked into its constituent concepts, making a concepts list.

 Genre Links on Work pages lead to a search for the whole genre in the `genres.label` field.